Elle Macpherson Flaunts Her Long Legs In A Mesh Swimsuit At 54

 Supermodel Elle Macpherson is flaunting her long legs for a photo shoot with her two sons.
-New photos published by Daily Mail this week show the 54-year-old star proudly showed off some skin for the camera as she enjoyed a paddle boarding session with her kids for a fun shoot on the water.
+New photos published by The Daily Mail this week show the 54-year-old star proudly showed off some skin for the camera as she enjoyed a paddle boarding session with her kids for a fun shoot on the water.

 Macpherson was showing off her body for the camera alongside her two sons, 21-year-old Arpad Busson and 16-year-old Aurelius Busson, as they all hit the water together at a beach in Sydney, Australia, on March 18.